 Develop LTCI experience reporting requirements in VM-50, Experience Reporting Requirements, and VM-51, Experience Reporting Formats, of the Valuation Manual.

 Provide recommendations, as appropriate, to address issues and provide actuarial assistance and commentary to other NAIC groups relative to their work on health actuarial matters.

+Coordinate with the Long-Term Care Insurance (B) Task Force on LTCI recommendations of the Long-Term Care Actuarial (B) Working Group.

 Staff Support: Eric King

-The Long-Term Care Actuarial (B) Working Group will:

-Assist the Health Actuarial (B) Task Force in completing the following charges:

-Provide recommendations, as appropriate, to address issues and provide actuarial assistance and commentary with respect to model requirements for appropriate LTCI rates, rating practices, and rate changes.

-Continue to develop health insurance reserving requirements (VM-25, Health Insurance Reserves Minimum Reserve Requirements) using a PBR framework.

-Develop LTCI experience reporting requirements in VM-50 and VM-51.